Diana-Dai/E-Commerce-Website-Demo/README.md

 Click here to see the demo

-An e-commerce website demo with Main page, Product page, Shop page and Login Page.
+A FAST and ANIMATED e-commerce website demo with Main page, Product page, Shop page and Login Page.

 ![image](https://github.com/Diana-Dai/E-Commerce-Website/blob/master/demo.png)